shadowndacorner/minivm/README.md

 # MiniVM

 This is a small C++17 register VM.
-I wrote primarily as a learning exercise, but intend to use it for a statically typed scripting language I am developing separately.
+I wrote this primarily as a learning exercise, but intend to use it for a statically typed scripting language I am developing separately.
+It is _extremely_ simple (intentionally so) and I am just implementing functionality as I need it.

+Documentation is currently somewhat light.
+I will be adding to it later.

 ## Usage